Obama: Ready To Tap Oil Reserve If Needed

 President Obama said in a news conference that he is prepared to tap the U.S. emergency oil reserve, if necessary.
 He also said Friday's earthquake and tsunami in Japan are a potentially catastrophic disaster and the U.S. has offered any assistance required.

 Helping Japan Respond

-Obama said one U.S. aircraft carrier is positioned off the coast Japan, another is en route and American forces are helping with evacuations, the president said at a news conference.
+Obama said one U.S. aircraft carrier is positioned off the coast of Japan, another is en route and American forces are helping with evacuations.
 In addition, U.S. military aircraft have delivered coolant to a damaged nuclear power plant in Fukushima prefecture.

 The president said he has directed Energy Secretary Steven Chu to keep in contact with Japanese officials monitoring the facility for potential radiation leaks.

 "Our thoughts and our prayers are with the people of Japan.
 This is a potentially catastrophic disaster," Obama said.